mnlcz/writeups/Writerside/topics/Bandit.md

 - **Purpose**: refers to man page section 5, which describes the format and configuration of the crontab file.
 - **Usage**: to read this documentation, use `man 5 crontab`.

-### Finding the password
+### Finding the password 21

 The user can check the location of the crontab files and look out for the relevant one.
-Because for this particular case, the user does not has the required permissions to execute `crontab -l`.
+Because for this particular case, the user does not have the required permissions to execute `crontab -l`.

 ```shell
 ls /etc/cron.d/